EASY No Start Sour Dough Artisan Bread

 *IF adding additional ingredients, this is the time to do it.

-One-half hour before you are ready to bake, place the dutch oven, stoneware casserole dish or enamel cast iron casserole dish in a COLD oven.
-Turn it on to 450 degrees and allow it to stay for 30 minutes while oven heats up; thoroughly heating the oven or dish you are using, along WITH the lid.AFTER 30 minutes CAREFULLY with hot pads remove the heated lid from pot.Gently, using a dough scrapper to remove the dough from the counter, drop the ball of dough (that has been sitting, covered for 30 minutes-2 hours) into the heated and very hot pot.Carefully, with hot pads replace the lid and bake at 450 degrees for 30 minutes.
+Turn the oven on to 450 degrees and allow the dutch oven (empty) to stay for 30 minutes while oven heats up; thoroughly heating the oven or dish you are using, along WITH the lid.AFTER 30 minutes CAREFULLY with hot pads remove the heated lid from pot.Gently, using a dough scrapper to remove the dough from the counter, drop the ball of dough (that has been sitting, covered for 30 minutes-2 hours) into the heated and very hot pot.Carefully, with hot pads replace the lid and bake at 450 degrees for 30 minutes.

 Recognize a blessing and be a blessing today.